 It is worth noting that the few people who were asking potential visitors online (on another website) to do their research regarding private property on Lummi Point/Lummi Island are the same few people who also expressed a desire for the record of that conveyed research (which had disproved their claims multiple times) to not be posted online.
 Unfortunately, without demonstrating that evidence of research or timeline, the same questions would ultimately arise from different people in the future.
 Hence, there was a necessity to show some of that research and controversy on this page, as a resource to others.

-DISCLAIMER: If any future signage is posted on the summit route that prohibits even day-use, hiker-only, "Leave No Trace Behind" access, please respect the landowner, use your best judgment, and consider this SummitPost page only as a general resource for the peak rather than a promotion to make a summit attempt.
+DISCLAIMER: If any future signage is posted along the summit route that prohibits even day-use, hiker-only, "Leave No Trace Behind" access, please respect the landowner, use your best judgment, and consider this SummitPost page only as a general resource for the island/peak rather than a promotion to make a summit attempt.
+Please also contact the page author with any such update, so that update can be shown on this page.
 Any potential visitors of Lummi Point are responsible for their own researches and actions, and do so at their own discretion and risk.